logantodd/logantodd.github.io/index.md

 app_name: Home
 ---

-# hey, i'm abby
+# haii, i'm abby :3

-welcome to my little corner of the internet. i build things, break things, and occasionally write about it.
+welcome to my little corner of the internet. i build things that go to space, break things that stay on earth, and occasionally muse about my thoughts.

 ## what i do

-currently working on [cool project name](#). meow nyayayayayana meow mrrp meow.
+i currently work as a technician at blue origin, where i help build new glenn. outside of work i build (small) rockets, write, and take pictures of things that fly. meow nyayayayayana meow mrrp meow.

+## things i like

 - new glenn
 - f-35 lightning ii
-- being gay, doing crime
+- fedora linux
+- my wife

-## recent projects
+## recent projects (placeholders lol)

 <div class="project">
   <h3>project one</h3>